 - Once the video is imported, I open it up and take stills (screen shots) of various important steps.
 Those stills become the photos in my step-by-step tutorial.
 All of them are brought into Photoshop, colors are corrected, everything is brightened up, and I resize it to 1020 px wide so it’s good for Retina screens.
 I name all of these photos with my focus keywords and upload them to my blog with appropriate alt tags.

-- If I am creating a video (I usually only do this for really stand-out projects), I open it in Adobe Premiere Pro and add in my intro.
-I then record a separate voiceover for the video using my good mic, then overlay it on the video.
-I export it at a high resolution and upload it to YouTube and sometimes to Facebook.
+- If I am creating a video (I try to do this for most of my projects these days), I take intro and outro video using my video setup on my second camera.
+I record the video on a separate mic that feeds directly into my computer.
+When finished, I import that video and save my audio.
+I then open Adobe Premiere Pro and add in my various videos and audio.
+After putting it all together and editing it down, I then record a separate voiceover for the assembly portion of my video using my good mic, then overlay it on the video.
+I export it at a high resolution and upload it to both YouTube and Facebook.
 You can see the sorts of videos I make at my YouTube channel.

 Whew!
 If it seems like a lot, it is.
 But the more I do it, the more like second nature it becomes.
 Really!